onionpancakes/henge/README.md

 Use `::t/classes` to specify the element's classes with a collection.
 The value of `::t/classes` can be one of the following:

 * A map of class keywords/strings to condition expressions.
+Keys whose values evaluate to true are joined into `className`.
-* Or an arbitrary expression which evaluates to a seq of class keywords/strings.
+* An arbitrary expression which evaluates to a seq of class keywords/strings.
+Values in the seq are joined into `className`.

 The value of `::t/classes` is compiled into an expression which will process and join a `className` property string at **runtime**.